NightmareXIV/Splatoon/README.md

     <td>Same as <code>enable</code>, but will disable elements instead</td>
   </tr>
   <tr>
     <td colspan="2">Note: disabling always done before enabling.
 You can pass both parameters in one request.
 For example you can pass all known elements in disable parameter to clean up display, and then enable only ones that are currently needed.
-Passing same name of element in both enable and disable parameters will always result in element being enabled.</td>
+Passing same name of element in both <code>enable</code> and <code>disable</code> parameters will always result in element being enabled.</td>
   </tr>
   <tr>
     <td>elements</td>